 2. Forgetting WordPress plugin updates

 As with any system, the different features that make up WordPress require regular maintenance.
 Failing to do so can slow your website way down and even make certain functions not work properly for their users.
-So it’s vital for your business to find a tool to update these plugins regularly, such as the popular WordPress Toolkit.
+So it’s vital for your business to find a tool to update these plugins regularly, such as the popular WP Toolkit.
 Because this lets you mass-manage instances, plugins and themes instantly and from one place.
-Among many WordPress Toolkit benefits, you also get a staging environment to test new features before they go live.
+Among many WP Toolkit benefits, you also get a staging environment to test new features before they go live.

 3. Not planning for scalability